-Priority Action Action update Action Progress Indicator Indicator Target Status Indicator Value Appendix 2 Indicator Progress liaison and/or direct assessment, dependent on presentation.
+Priority Action Action update Action Progress Indicator Indicator Target Status Indicator Value Indicator Progress liaison and/or direct assessment, dependent on presentation.
 Encourage and celebrate achievement amongst vulnerable young people H1 16/17: The latest information (2014/15) shows that 87% of looked after school leavers were in a positive destination.
 The national average is 69%.
 87% Number of young people gaining accredited certificates 11 H1 16/17: Data only The latest information (2014/15) shows that out of the 15 looked after school leavers, 73% gained 1 or more qualification at SCQF (Scottish Certificate Qualification Framework) level 4.
 The national average is 73% 01.
 Increase the numbers of care experienced young people accessing education, employment Children with additional support needs are offered timely and appropriate interventions H1 16/17: No new children with additional support needs have need interventions outwith Midlothian Council.
-50% Number re-entering mainstream schools from specialist provisions 3 1 H1 16/17: Off target and training Children and Families in Midlothian can access timely and appropriate support through the Named Person Service U4 4047 - Named names Numbers in part time attendance at school or specialist provisions 83 H1 16/17: Data only H1 16/17: Named person delayed until August 2017.
-Number of reported 'equalities related ' incidents per 1,000 pupils in primary and secondary schools 1 H1 16/17: Data only 1 reported incident Maadhum famili Iagmin s Develop the 27 month child health check form in preparation of transferring the information into all 3-5 year settings 50% 50% The latest information (2014/15) shows that out of the 15 looked after school leavers, 73% gained 1 or more qualification at SCQF (Scottish Certificate Qualification Framework) level 4.
-The national average is 73% H1 16/17: Off target H1 16/17: Data only Woodburn family learning centre, (currently operational) - monitor the impact on child in early learning H1 16/17: Children and family personal profile maintained and shared.
-100% Speech and language therapist to be present in the centre on a weekly basis 22 0 02.
-Family Learning Approach One session per week to be delivered of 'Parents involved in children's learning (PICL)' 22 Ø 22 H1 16/17: On target Mayfield Family Learning Centre - Complete audit of area needs through the EY strategic planning group H1 16/17: Currently undertaking a scoping exercise looking at resources.
-20% Audit Complete No > No Currently undertaking a scoping exercise Gorebridge Family Learning Centre - progress towards planned opening date in May 2017 H1 16/17: Centre currently being constructed.
+50% Number re-entering mainstream schools from specialist provisions 3 1 H1 16/17: Off target and training Children and Families in Midlothian can access timely and appropriate support through the Named Person Service H4 46/47 + Named parage 0% Numbers in part time attendance at school or specialist provisions 83 H1 16/17: Data only H1 16/17: Named person delayed until August 2017.
+Number of reported 'equalities related ' incidents per 1,000 pupils in primary and secondary schools 1 H1 16/17: Data only 1 reported incident Woodburn family logning Develop the 27 month child health check form in preparation of transferring the information into all 3-5 year settings 50% 50% H1 16/17: On Target Joint working group set up to improve process and prepare transfer documentation.
+Woodburn family learning centre, (currently operational) - monitor the impact on child in early learning H1 16/17: Children and family personal profile maintained and shared.
+100% Speech and language therapist to be present in the centre on a weekly basis 22 0 H1 16/17: Off Target.
+Therapist ill and new therapist to be reassigned.
+02. Family Learning Approach One session per week to be delivered of 'Parents involved in children's learning (PICL)' 22 22 H1 16/17: On target Mayfield Family Learning Centre - Complete audit of area needs through the EY strategic planning group H1 16/17: Currently undertaking a scoping exercise looking at resources.
+20% Audit Complete No 2 No H1 16/17: On Target Currently undertaking a scoping exercise looking at resources Gorebridge Family Learning Centre - progress towards planned opening date in May 2017 H1 16/17: Centre currently being constructed.
 All partner agencies engaged.
 Services being prepared to start.
-60% Gorebridge Family Learning Centre open No No
+60% Gorebridge Family Learning Centre open No 2 No H1 16/17: On Target Centre currently being constructed.